-Step by Step is a 12 week walking program aimed at improving physical fitness to combat the symptoms of Parkinson’s disease.
+Step by Step is a 12 week walking program, beginning in April, aimed at improving physical fitness to combat the symptoms of Parkinson’s disease.
 Walkers are encouraged to gradually increase the distance walked for a self-determined end goal distance.
 We hope that at the completion of the program, individuals will continue a regular exercise routine.

 *The Step by Step poster is a fillable PDF form.
 If you need help editing this file and preparing it for print, please reach out to Shelly Yu at email@example.com.